-2. Command Section (EOC Commander)
+2. Command Section

-a.
-County Administrator

-3. Staff Officers to the EOC

 - a.
+County Administrator - b.
+Deputy County Administrator of Public Safety - c.
+EMD Director - 3.
+Staff Officers to the EOC - a.
 Legal (contracted) attorney to the County. - b.
 Safety Officer may be provided by jurisdiction or office of Risk Management. - c.
 Public Information Officer.
 The PIO is responsible to the IC and EMD Director for coordination with the media, staffing of the EOC Media Center (JIC) as well as the Citizen Call Center (CCC). - d.
 Liaison Officers.
 Liaison personnel are Municipal, State, FEMA, Military, and other representatives of entities who coordinate directly with Command.
 In the case of an ICP at a significant event where the EOC is operational, EMD will dispatch a LNO to work with the IC on site at the ICP.